-First, sear the meat on both sides in a smoking-hot cast iron pan.
+First, you sear the meat on both sides in a smoking-hot cast iron pan.
 This creates that beautiful (and delicious) brown crust.
 Then you transfer the meat to a very hot oven (500°F or as hot as it will get) to finish cooking.

-That’s how steakhouses do it.
+That's how steakhouses do it.
 Granted, they have better equipment and their oven can get to 700°F degrees.
-They also have access to the best cuts, and they usually finish the dish with butter.
+They also have access to the best cuts of beef, and they usually finish the dish with butter.
 Lots of butter.

 Unless you're dealing with very thin cuts, relying on pan-frying alone is very challenging.
 The outside can get too charred while the inside is still rare.

 On the other hand, roasting alone, without frying first, can lead to dry pieces of meat that lack the wonderful, caramelized crust achieved by searing.

 I use this method for cooking any thick cut.
 I've used it successfully to cook sirloin, tenderloin, New York strip, and ribeye.
 In this particular recipe and video, I used New York strip.

 Should I remove the meat from the fridge ahead of time?

 Contrary to popular advice, I never do.
 I like my steaks medium-rare.
 A cold center allows me to sear the meat really well, creating a beautiful crust, and still keep it medium-rare.